 More and more, the team at Sayspring has been using earcons and non-verbal audio as part of our voice design projects and prototypes.
 Because encoding audio for voice...
 Read More

-Embedding mp3s into your voice UI is one of the most compelling capabilities that SSML (Speech Synthesis Markup Language) has to offer voice designers.
+Embedding mp3s into a voice interface is one of the most compelling capabilities that SSML (Speech Synthesis Markup Language) has to offer voice designers.
 Intro music, sound effects, and recorded voices are underused yet powerful elements of voice design projects.
-And best of all, they’re easy to implement.

 1. Encode your mp3 to make it compatible.

-Use converter software to convert your MP3 files to codec version MPEG version 2, bit rate 48 kbps, sample rate 16000 Hz.
+MP3 files need to have the following specifications: MPEG version 2, bit rate 48 kbps, sample rate 16000 Hz.

-UPDATE: The team at Sayspring has created a much easier way to convert files to a format compatible with voice assistants.
+Our team at Sayspring has created an easy way to convert files to a format compatible with voice assistants.
 Just drag and drop your mp3 or wav file into our converter and you’ll have the compatible file.
 Try it out here.

 2. Host your encoded mp3.
 Grab the link to the file.